Metagenomic sequencing

 18S rRNA and ITS Sequencing:

-• The Internal Transcribed Spacer (ITS) region serves as a universal fungal barcode marker, facilitating broad-range fungal identification, such as pathogenic molds.
+The Internal Transcribed Spacer (ITS) region is a universal fungal barcode marker, facilitating broad-range fungal identification, such as pathogenic moulds.

 These sequencing methods provide invaluable insights into microbial communities, allowing researchers to identify species and estimate their relative abundance.
 The choice of sequencing approach depends on the specific goals of the study and the nature of the environmental samples under investigation.